sophiebremer/recipes/baking/components/vanilla-suggar.md

  Vanilla Suggar
 ================

-1. Grind 6 gramm vanilla pod.
+1. Grind 6 gram vanilla pod.

-2. Grind in 1 gramm vanillin.
+2. Grind in 1 gram vanillin.

-3. Blend it with 100 gramm suggar.
+3. Blend it with 100 gram suggar.